TanYa-Go/Babushka-Bakes/TESTING.md

 ## **The Blog**

 * User Story:
-    * I want to be able to read the latest blog posts, so I can find some reciepts that I can try to bake myself
+    * *I want to be able to read the latest blog posts, so I can find some reciepts that I can try to bake myself*

-The blog is accesible by the Navbar menu link. /The link leads to the **Blog Page** that has all the blog posts listed.
+The blog is accesible by the navbar menu link.
+The link leads to the **Blog Page** which has all the blog posts listed.

-**Logged in user**  can see the options to create a new blog post, edit and/or delete an existing blog post.
+ A **Logged in user**  can see the options to create a new blog post, edit and/or delete an existing blog post.

 All buttons were tested and they lead to relevant pages.

-**User that is not logged in** will not see those options and will only be able to read the blog.
+A **User that is not logged in** will not see those options and will only be able to read the blog.

+## **The Shop**

+ User Stories:

+* *I want to be able to view the products in the shop so that I can choose what to buy*
+* *See product details	Find out if I want to purchase it*

 <br><br>